What is REACH?

 Our product development process ensures that only raw materials are used for the production of our polymeric products which have been already (pre-)registered by its manufacturer or importer.

-The above paragraph about REACH registration refers to products which are purchased by customers directly from an A. Schulman affiliates in the European Economic Area.
+The above paragraph about REACH registration refers to products which are purchased by customers directly from A. Schulman affiliates in the European Economic Area.
 A. Schulman products imported into or placed on the market of the European Economic Area by customers either directly or as part of a preparation are not covered by this information.
-A. Schulman strongly recommend that customers should specifically assess their legal responsibilities under REACH when importing Schulman material into the European Economic Area by contacting the local Product Safety department.
+A. Schulman strongly recommend that customers should specifically assess their legal responsibilities under REACH when importing A. Schulman material into the European Economic Area by contacting the local Product Safety department.

-MSDS under REACH
+SDS under REACH

 A. Schulman does fully comply with all requirements under REACH concerning SDS (Safety Data Sheet).